redwin21/wa-hiking-guide/README.md

 To draw some reasonable conclusions, we'll assume that come consistency between the models highlights the actual importance of features in determining the populatiry of a hike.

 To understand what people like and don't like about hikes, we can separate features into the ones that had a significant positive or negative impact on the models.
-This is done essentailly by eyeballing, in no particular order.
+This is done essentailly by eyeballing, in close to descending order of importance.

 | Positive Impacts            | Negative Impacts                |
 |-----------------------------|---------------------------------|